HiFiPhile/mkdiskimg/readme.md

 ## Example configuration file

 - Create `full.img` with 64M size and mbr label.
-- Create one 1M vfat partition and one ext4 partition for remaining space.
+- Create one 1M vfat partition; one 50M ext4 partition, and remaining space for a swap partition.
+Size can be specified by `start` and `end` sector, or with `size`.
 - Extract rootfs archieve `root_fs/rootfs.tar.gz` to ext4 partition.
 - Copy `fat_files/boot.bin` to vfat partition.
 - Write `Hello, world!` in `testfile` of vfat partition.